Thomas Kramer: Philanthropy

 Thomas Kramer created the Thomas Kramer Foundation, his main charitable vehicle.
-He regularly rents out his Star Island mansion for charity events.

 In 1992, Thomas Kramer purchased the Woman in an Armchair, painted in 1932 by Pablo Picasso, for $2.86 million, well below the expected price of $3.5 million to $4.5 million.

 Personal life

 In 1989, Kramer married Catherine Burda, granddaughter of the publisher Franz Burda I, and stepdaughter of Siegfried Otto.
 Otto himself had married into a money-printing business and was hiding 200 million Deutschmarks in Switzerland from German tax authorities which in 1992 he signed over to Kramer.

+Kramer stated that after his daughter, Joya, moved in with him in Miami in 2010, he significantly shifted his lifestyle to focus on fitness and health.

 Early in 1995, Kramer was arrested in Zurich after allegedly sexually assaulting a woman.
 Later that year, a second woman reported to Miami police that she had been raped by Kramer.
 In 1999, Kramer was charged in England with raping his secretary.
 In 2007, Kramer was arrested after a 13-year-old boy claimed Kramer had fondled him.
 Later in 2007, Kramer was sued by a woman who claimed he had grabbed her breast at a party.